 Back to the book, The Joy of Search will be available this fall.
 In the book you’ll find stories used to explain how to employ various search strategies.
 To get a sense of what the book is about, you can get a free chapter of the book right now from Dan’s blog.
 The chapter that is available is titled Finding a Mysterious Location Somewhere in the World: How to

+Use Multiple Information Sources to Zero In on a Resource.
 In the chapter you’ll learn about one of my favorite techniques for getting students to look at all of the information that is available to them in order to form a good search strategy and employ good search terms.

 Purely coincidentally, last week I posted this pair of pictures on Instagram with the caption, “can you use the clues to figure out where I am?”
 Read the free chapter of The Joy of Search then look at my pictures and see if you can figure out where I was when I took those pictures.

-On a related note, over on Practical Ed Tech I have an on-demand webinar titled Ten Search Strategies Students Need to Know
+On a related note, over on Practical Ed Tech I have an on-demand webinar titled Ten Search Strategies Students Need to Know.